joescii/lift-ng/README.md

 ### Model objects
 Any case class can be used as a model in **lift-ng**.
-However, models which are sent to the server from the client must mix in the `NgModel` trait.
-While models serialized to the client don't need this flag trait, but it is a good practice to include it to avoid errors as your application changes over time.
-Note that objects contained in an `NgModel` instance also do not need this flag trait either.

 #### Embedded Futures
-In addition to data fields which serialize naturally to their equivalent JSON representation, any model can contain fields that are futures of type `net.liftweb.actor.LAFuture[Box[T]]` for an arbitrary `T <: Any`.
+In addition to data fields which serialize naturally to their equivalent JSON representation, any model can contain fields that are futures of type `scala.concurrent.Future[T]` for an arbitrary `T <: Any`.
 Such fields will be mapped to the client representation of the model as a promise from the [`$q` angular service](http://docs.angularjs.org/api/ng.$q).
 The future will be plumbed to the client-side promise automatically, regardless of where the future appears in the model object graph.